 This may seem like a lot, but trust me, if you want your plant to flourish, you need to provide it with this level of humidity.
 The reason behind this is that these plants are native to tropical rainforests where they receive plenty of moisture and warmth.

-If you can’t maintain such high levels of humidity at home or in your office, then I suggest investing in a good quality humidifier for your plant.
 Care Tips: If you’re unable to get hold of a good quality humidifier, don’t worry; there are other ways through which you can increase the humidity levels around your plant.

 One way is by placing a tray filled with pebbles and water beneath the pot.
 The water evaporates slowly from the tray providing the required moisture for the plant.

 Another care tip is to group your plants together; this will help create a more humid environment as plants release moisture through transpiration.
-However, keep in mind that too much moisture can also lead to problems such as root rot or fungal infections.

 Watering Anthurium Forgetii – Forget’s Anthurium